 In a parallel world reflecting the evolution of transport, with unforgettable days full of tranquil drama and whimsy, your route will lead you under bridges, over aqueducts and through unusual canal cuttings.
 It will take you on a richly green tour that skims the distant outskirts of the urban Midlands before bursting into the tranquil haven of Shropshire countryside.MORE INFORMATION

 A route with a mix of rural and urban, taking in parts of the Coventry Canal, Trent & Mersey Canal, Staffordshire & Worcestershire Canal, Birmingham Canal Navigations and Birmingham & Fazeley Canal.
-This Ring includes three tunnels, several aqueducts, and 79 locks - can be done in 7 nights or a more relaxing 14 nights.MORE INFORMATION
+This Ring includes three tunnels, several aqueducts, and 79 locks - can be done in 7 nights or if you’re looking for a more relaxing Birmingham canal trip, it can also be done in 14 nights.MORE INFORMATION

 A varied route taking in the Coventry Canal, parts of the Oxford Canal, Grand Union Leicester Line, the River Soar, a short section of the River Trent and part of the Trent & Mersey Canal.
 This route includes five tunnels, several aqueducts, and 101 locks - can be done in 10 to 14 days depending on experienceMORE INFORMATION